stanbaek/ece387/_sources/Labs/Lab1_Linux.md

 1. **File Size**: The next number relates to the size of the files, in bytes.
 The `h` argument in `ls -lah` humanizes the number, making it easier to read.

-1. **Hidden Files**: Be aware that hidden files in Linux are listed using the `-a` argument.
+1. **Hidden Files**: Be aware that many hidden files in Linux are listed using the `-a` argument.
 Hidden files and directories begin with a dot (`.`), so you should never start a file or directory with a dot, unless you want to hide it.
 Typically, you can combine all three arguments into the command `ls -lah`.

 ### Creating and Deleting Files